JellyCone1/Discord-Sunflower-Bot/README.md

 - `/pause` : Pause the current song
 - `/skip` : Skip the current playing song
 - `/resume`: Resume the paused song
-- `/stop`: End session and Disconnect Bot
+- `/clear`: Clear the queue and stop the currently playing media
+- `/disconnect`: Disconnect bot from same voice channel as the invoker

 ### ChangeLog:
 **v0.1.1**